 Toni got us a driver to take us around the local sites and wait for us at each stop.
 We went to the Maras salt pans, and Moray.
 Moray was my favorite of the two.
 It had neat circular formations/ terraces.
 One thing we were not expecting was that everything had to be paid in soles in cash.
 We were short of soles when buying the ticket for Moray, but lucky for us we had dollars, and there was a person to exchange our dollars for soles but it was a close call.

 The next day we checked out of the hotel and got a taxi to the Ollyatumbo ruins.
 We had to catch a train so we didn’t stay too long but it was a cool place to walk around.
 The train was our avenue to Machu Picchu, so we were very excited.
 We were on our way to aguas calientes which is the place tourists stay to access Machu Picchu.
-There is a hotel on the premises, but it cost over $800/ night. my fiancé and I passed.
+There is a hotel on the premises, but it cost over $800/ night.
+Jack and I passed.

 There are 2 ways to get to Aguas Calientes: take a taxi and walk three hours with all of your luggage or take the train.
 Though the train is expensive, it is a nice ride that comes with a meal and great views.
 There are two trains for tourists, the Peru Rail and the Inca Rail.
 For this trip I took the Inca Rail to Aguas Calientes.
 My fiance and I stayed at Retama Machu Picchu and it was a nice hotel with the basics.
 I would say mid-range hotel for about $55 a night.